Scotiabank Saddledome: Replacement

 On July 26, 2021, the city announced the cost of the arena had gone from $550 million to $608.5 million.
 The arena was planned on an inverted bowl design which may not have worked on that particular piece of land and would've been bad for accessibility.
 As the engineers got further into design work, they realized there are some other things, there weren't enough women's bathrooms as well as there may be too many luxury boxes and not enough seats for regular people.
 To address cost overruns, both the City of Calgary and Calgary Sports and Entertainment Corporation would each be putting forward an additional $12.5 million.
 The clause was part of the original deal signed in 2019 and has already been approved by council.
 The Calgary Sports and Entertainment Corporation has agreed to cover anymore cost overruns.

 On December 22, 2021, Calgary Sports and Entertainment pulled out of the deal, citing disagreements in significant infrastructure costs ($15 million) and climate mitigation costs ($4 million); costs not previously identified as project costs by CMLC or the City nor included in the $608.5 million target budget in July 2021.
 Despite this, CSEC intends on staying in the Saddledome.

 At a press conference on April 25, 2023, it was announced that the Calgary Event Centre project, estimated to cost $1.22 billion, would be moving forward consisting of a new arena, indoor rink, and indoor and outdoor plazas.
 The city would pay $537 million, with the Flames owners and the province paying $356 million and $300 million over three years, respectively.

-On October 5, 2023, the City of Calgary, Province of Alberta, and CSEC announced that they had finalized agreements for the Scotia Centre, with district improvements worth $1.22 Billion.
+On October 5, 2023, the City of Calgary, Province of Alberta, and CSEC announced that they had finalized agreements for the Calgary Event Centre, with district improvements worth $1.22 billion.
 On July 22, 2024, ground was broken for the Calgary Event Centre, and its final design and name was unveiled as Scotia Place; the new arena is scheduled to open in time for the 2027–28 NHL season.

+The final Flames regular season game at the arena is scheduled to take place on April 10, 2027 against the Vancouver Canucks.